 • Bake.
 The cake will bake for 45 – 50 minutes.
 Use foil to tent the cake halfway through the baking time so it doesn’t over-brown.
 Let the cake rest for at least 10 minutes before placing a serving platter over the top of the cake and carefully flipping it upside down.
 Remove the parchment and let cool completely before serving.

 • Arrange the pineapples carefully into the bottom of the pan.
-Remember that what you see at the bottom of the pan is what will be the top of your cake, so you want it to look pretty.
+Remember that what you see at the bottom of the pan is what will be the top of your cake.

 Pineapple upside down cake on white platter.